Introduction

 - The various stages involved in the drying process of oil paint

-Equipped with this understanding, you can make educated decisions in your artistic practice, whether your goal is to accelerate the drying process or to harmonize with the natural drying rhythm.
+With this knowledge, you can make informed choices in your artistic practice, whether you want to speed up the drying process or align with its natural rhythm.

-Let’s embark on this enlightening journey together and dive into the intriguing world of oil painting drying time!
+Let’s start this enlightening journey together and dive into the intriguing world of oil painting drying time!

 The Science Behind Oil Paint Drying